-Join Von Glitschka for an in-depth discussion in this video Crafting a visual identity: Shape, form, and details, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Crafting a visual identity: Shape, form, and details, part of Learning Logo Design.

 The other aspect of working on logos that we want to pay attention to is shape and…form, and various aspects of detailing.
 So, what I want to talk about in terms of…shape and form is, many times when you're working on a logo project like this one.…I'm going to zoom in so you can see this a lot better.…This was the name of this client was Package Genie.…So we're playing off of that whole concept of the genie.…And the services they're offering has to do with mailing packages, so obviously the…genie is playing a part in making that service easy.…